 Is It Worth Paying for a Domain Name?

-Yes, paying for a domain name allows you to secure its ownership and comes with other perks like increasing your branding identity.
-Avoid getting a free domain name as the provider might abuse confidential information or send malware to your site.
+Yes, paying for a domain allows you to secure its ownership and increase your branding identity.
+Avoid getting a free domain as the provider might abuse confidential data or send malware to your site.
 If you want to save money, you can always buy cheap domains with global domain extensions.

 Do I Need to Buy a Domain Name to Have a Website?